Hajj: Muzdalifah

-Pilgrims must leave Arafat for Muzdalifah after sunset without performing their maghrib (sunset) prayer at Arafat.
+Pilgrims must leave Arafat for Muzdalifah after sunset without performing their Maghrib (Sunset) prayer at Arafat.
 Muzdalifah is an area between Arafat and Mina.
 Upon reaching there, pilgrims perform Maghrib and Isha prayer jointly, spend the night praying and sleeping on the ground with open sky, and gather pebbles for the next day's ritual of the stoning of the Devil (Shaytan).

-Third day: 10th Dhu al-Hijjah (Qurban Day)
+Third day: 10th Dhu'l-Hijja (Qurban Day)

 After the morning prayer, the Pilgrims move from Muzdalifah to Mina.